 By the way, if you’re feeling any of these symptoms, you should really have your adrenal and sex hormones analyzed with the most advanced test available—the DUTCH test—which allows you to see how your body is metabolizing cortisol, DHEA, estrogens, testosterone, melatonin and many other hormones.
 Set up a consult to learn more.

 Aside from genetics, medical history, and stress, your diet plays a significant role in balancing your hormones.
-But this is far from breaking news for most of us.

 Your diet is one of the factors of hormonal imbalance that you have complete control over.
 But alas, fixing your diet is a challenge in itself!
-Getting into a routine to make fast easy snacks for hormone balance is tough with work, kids, and other daily tasks all clamoring for your time.

 In this post, I’m gonna share with you some of my favorite on-the-go snacks that are fun and easy to make.
 These snacks are perfect if you just need a quick snack to-go that isn’t full of sugar (which will screw with your hormones for hours).